 Street Names: Flakka, Ivory Wave, Bloom, Cloud Nine, Vanilla Sky

 It's important to note that the use of club drugs can be associated with significant health risks, and the street names may vary regionally.
-Additionally, the chemical composition of these substances can change, leading to new variants with different effects and risks.
+The chemical composition of these substances can change, leading to new variants with different effects and risks.
 It's crucial to stay informed about the potential dangers associated with club drugs and prioritize one's health and safety.

 Risks Associated with Club Drug Addiction